 In some cases, you might not be able to enrol your child to school electronically.
-If this applies to you, go to the local school on Wednesday 26 January 2022 at 8-10 am.
-Take the compulsory education note that we posted to you in January with you.
-Your child's assigned local school is stated on that note.
+If this applies to you, go to the local school on Wednesday 25 January 2023 at 8-10 am.

 Enrol by visiting the school in the following cases: